arriIsHere/arri.tech/src/index.md

 ## Projects

-I spend most of my development time with work and like to spend my free time outdoors!.
-However there are some side projects I have made for fun.
+I do most of my development at work and like to spend my free time outdoors, however there are some side projects I have made for fun.
 Feel free to check them out.
 <span class="ascii-art" role="img" aria-hidden="true" aria-label="ascii smiley face">:)</span>

 ### Brewlab